-Statements of case will be published on gov.je for all interested parties involved in the appeal.
-The Appellant, Applicant (if a third party appeal) and IHE will have a further 14 day period to allow any responses to be made in relation to other parties arguments.
+Statements of case will be published on gov.je on the planning register for all interested parties involved in the appeal.
+The Appellant, Applicant (if a third party appeal) and I&E will have a further 14 day period to allow any responses to be made in relation to other parties arguments.

-An appeal will proceed in one of two ways
+An appeal will proceed in one of two ways;

-- 1. written representations where an inspector assesses an appeal on the basis of the written submissions or: - 2. an oral hearing, a structured discussion led by the Inspector and involving all the interested parties.
+- 1. written representations where an inspector assesses the appeal on the basis of the written submissions or: - 2. an oral hearing, a structured discussion led by the Inspector and involving all the interested parties.
+This will be open to members of the public.

 Once an appeal has been registered an Inspector with the relevant qualifications, skills and experience will be appointed to consider the appeal.
-The date when the Inspector will consider the appeal will be set; this may involve scheduling a site visit.
+The date when the Inspector will consider the appeal will be set; this usually involve scheduling a site visit.